worthogdotorg/pandulce/README.md

 But when replacing flour and water with sourdough discard it's important to maintain bakers percentages.
 Otherwise you may end up baking a brick or something resembling a stiff, hot porridge.
 This simple calculator will compute the amount of flour and water required to maintain the original recipe bakers percentages when replacing some portion of the dough with sourdough discard.

 My primary objective with the calculator--beyond accuracy and a clean interface--is simplicity.
-Two screens, that's it!
 For more information on how to use the calculator, give it a test ride and click Help in the navigation bar.

 # Usage

 My primary objective with the calculators--beyond accuracy and a clean interface--is simplicity.

-For more information on how to use the calculator, give it a test ride at www.pandulce.info and click Help in the navigation bar.
+For more information on how to use the calculator, give it a test ride at pandulce.worthog.org and click Help in the navigation bar.

 # Roadmap